Monday, October 25, 2010

 The controversial existence of Harry Micajah Daugherty in the world of politics is probably best exemplified by the fact that his name is linked with a key phrase in underhanded wheeling and dealing: "the smoke-filled room."
 In 1920, Daugherty served as the campaign manager for longtime friend Warren G. Harding, a Republican senator from Ohio.
 Harding was not expected to be a favored choice, but sometime before the summer convention Daugherty made an odd declaration.
 "At the proper time after the Republican National Convention meets some 15 men, bleary-eyed with loss of sleep and perspiring profusely with the excessive heat, will sit down in seclusion around a big table," he said.
 "I will be with them and will present the name of Senator Harding to them, and before we get through they will put him over."

-Despite these explanations, Daugherty was still the chief recipient of opponents' anger when Harding followed through on the Debs recommendation.
+Despite these explanations, Daugherty was still the chief recipient of opponents' anger when Harding commuted Debs' sentence.
 Another more serious pardon issue related to an earlier case.
-In May of 1922, Thaddeus H. Caraway, a Democratic senator from Arkansas, accused Daugherty of receiving $25,000 from New York shipbuilder Charles W. Morse to get him released from prison in 1912 following conviction on charges of violating banking laws.
+In May of 1922, Thaddeus H. Caraway, a Democratic senator from Arkansas, accused Daugherty of receiving $25,000 from New York shipbuilder Charles W. Morse to get him released from prison in 1912 following his conviction on charges of violating banking laws.
 Caraway said the money passed through Georgia attorney Thomas B. Felder into Daugherty's hands.
 The Justice Department responded that the Taft-era pardon only took Morse's health problems into consideration.

 Daugherty was unfazed.
 He grinned broadly when told of the resolution, which was referred to the House Judiciary Committee with little hope of progress.
 Later, he proposed an expansion of the injunction, including forbidding strikers from trying to stop people crossing the picket line, picketing near the entrances to rail sites, or using threats.
 The impeachment effort collapsed during committee hearings in December of 1922, when Keller tried to read a prepared statement and was told he could not "lecture" the representatives and needed to be under oath.
 Keller angrily tossed the statement before Andrew J. Volstead, committee chairman and another Minnesota Republican, saying he wouldn't cooperate if he could not read it.
 Keller then stormed out, accusing the committee of a "bare-faced attempt to whitewash Harry M. Daugherty."
 The committee later recommended exoneration for the Attorney General, and the House agreed in a 204-77 vote in January of 1923.